zondahome/SEIIEnterpriseCodeTest/README.md

 It is up to you how long you spend on the task but we recommend approximately 1-2 hours.
 Please read all the way through this document before starting as there are important details below.

-## Admin and Submitting
-Please create a new branch for your specific test.
-Name the branch in the format: code-test-<YourFullName> so we can recognise your submission.
-Once you have completed the test make sure all your code is pushed to your branch.
-If you wish you can create a pull request when you are finished but this is not essential (if you do, please set the PR title to be the same as your branch name as above).

 ## Setup

 ### Prerequisites